 During the procedure, the laser is used to create a flap in the cornea and reshape the tissue underneath.
 After the reshaping is finished, the surgeon will close the flap to let it heal.
 The surgery usually takes about 15 minutes per eye.

 You’ll lie on your back in a reclining chair and the doctor will place a drop of numbing liquid in your eye.
-You may feel a little pressure, but the procedure is painless, and your doctor may offer to give you medicine to help you relax.
+You will feel a little pressure and mild discomfort.
+Your doctor may offer to give you medicine to help you relax.

 Recent studies show that LASIK has a 99% success rate in achieving 20/40 vision or better, and a 90% success rate in achieving vision of 20/20 or better.